Saving your baby’s umbilical cord blood: Is it worth it?

 WGN News’ Dan Leister lost his daughter to cancer.
 He and his wife Emily banked her cord blood.
 But when Meera was diagnosed with brain cancer, the family was told the cells would not be helpful for her disease.

-“We spent the time researching it and we have this treatment and it’s going to work it’s going to help her and it just didn’t pan out,” he said.
+“We spent the time researching it and we have this treatment and [we thought] ‘It’s going to work, it’s going to help her’ — and it just didn’t pan out,” he said.

 “Will you ever use them?
 Every family varies highly,” Girard said.